Hedera Hashgraph raises $100 million for fast and secure blockchain alternative

 He added, “Small systems have achieved this in the past, but never at scale.
 Bitcoin had terrible performance, but it is reasonably secure.
 It was always a trade-off.
 What hashgraph does for the first time is break that trade-off, maximizing both security and performance.”

-That means it can be used as a foundation for a cryptocurrency that can function at a 1,000 transactions per second in a single cluster of computers (a shard), compared to five for Bitcoin and 15 for Ethereum.
+That means it can be used as a foundation for a cryptocurrency that can function at hundreds of thousands of transactions per second in a single cluster of computers (a shard), compared to five for Bitcoin and 15 for Ethereum.
 With enough clusters operating in parallel, the performance can reach millions of transactions per second, and that is enough to handle commerce on a gigantic scale, Harmon said.

 “This is like the difference between a calculator and a computer in what we can do,” he added.